The Mathematical Experience

 3-2-1 Blast Off - Calculate the height reached by a water powered rocket using right-angled trigonometry.

-Without attempting to summarise a huge area of educational research or even to come down on one side or other of the fence, the topic of learning styles is definitely something to be considered.
-It is suggested by some that teachers should be aware of the ‘preferred learning styles’ of their students.
-Whatever your view, as much as this is possible, it can only be a good thing to be aware of, but it should probably serve mostly to help anticipate difficulties fwhen you ask different things.
-What the learning styles discussion has done for me as a teacher and my classes is remind me how important a variety of experiences are in terms of engagement , creating memorable experiences as broadness.
+Without wanting to open the 'Learning styles' can of worms the topic of variety is definitely something to be considered.
+Whatever your view, as much as this is possible, it can only be a good thing to be aware of the impact of different media and forms of communicating and representing ideas.
+What the 'learning styles' episode has done for me as a teacher and my classes is remind me how important a variety of experiences are in terms of engagement , creating memorable experiences as broadness.
 Teachers should consider the huge and increasing (with technology) variety of possibilities there are for different ways of learning.

 Being able to explain yourself can be seen as having reached the ultimate level of understanding.
 It's one thing to follow an idea and put it into practice, but another altogether to explain it to a third party, to find the words and examples you need to make it clear.
 As teachers, we know this more than most.
 There are times when we can't find the words and examples and need to think in greater depth to find something satisfactory!
 For these reasons, it is important to ask students to try and do this as often as possible, to create an atmosphere where trying is all that is expected, given how difficult a skill it is.
 Students should write or present their conclusions, explain their working and the processes they used.
 It's good to build opportunities for students to do this into either the task itself or the follow up.